MISPRINT

 The Culture House — Safnahúsið, Reykjavík, Iceland, May 2019

-WORD–FORM
+WORD–FORM Translations

-This semiotic system was created out of a desire to communicate with my schizophrenic father.
-Considering the consequences of his mental illness, this method is a way to represent significance beyond what is signified in spoken and written word.
 Word-form translations represented in this collection are: courage, fear, temperance, lust, just, envy, silence, pride, greed, sloth, endurance, time, prudence, hope, love, evolve.
 This book is one in an edition of two copies, 29.5cm x 22.5cm, acrylic ink, pencil, paper, rubber bands; 11 pages.
+Translations is an evolving body of work that includes a digitally woven tapestry, intaglio prints, installations, and expanded approaches in drawing.